originalpete/kelp/README.md

 # Kelp

 Uses anime.js to turn SVG into soothing kelp motion.
-Open index.html to view.
+Open index.html to view, or [take a look on CodePen](https://codepen.io/originalpete/pen/xxVzNgd).

 Caveats: